hiromn2/hiromn2.github.io/quotes.md

 ## Academic Documents

+This may prove useful in the future!
+Please send me good quotes (including your own's) if you have it.

 It's like if you want to be a good pianist, you have to do a lot of scales and a lot of practice, and a lot of that is kind of boring, it's work.